CVE-2023-29520

 CVE-2023-29520 is a medium-severity Uncaught Exception (CWE-248) vulnerability in Xwiki Xwiki.
 Its CVSS base score is 4.3 (Medium).

-Operationally, ranked in the top 49.7% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog; a public proof-of-concept is referenced.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Endpoint Denial of Service (T1499); ranked at the 42th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog; a public proof-of-concept is referenced.

 EU & UK References